Lethabarb/PPTechTest_OR/README.md

 This arithmic calculation has a time complexity of O(1), however this needs the list of numbers to be sorted.
 I used the C# list.Sort() function, which by defenition has an average time complexity of O(n log n)* and a max of O(n^2).
 This will cause the overall time complexity of the solution to be that of the sorting algorithm.

 Additionally, to ensure the validity of my solution I created unit tests with a large range of number sets, from 1-100 numbers and each number missing in the set.
-This ensures the program will be able to handle any problem thrown at it when evaluated by the technical team.
+This ensures the program will be able to handle any problem given to it when evaluated by the technical team.

 **Source: https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.list-1.sort?view=net-9.0&redirectedfrom=MSDN#system-collections-generic-list-1-sort*